 Across most of the United States, and parts of Canada and Mexico, things are hot, dry, and uncomfortable.
 Crops are withering in the ground.
 Farmers are struggling.
 Food prices are on the rise.
 And there is no end in sight.

 Just about every year, some region of North America experiences drought conditions.
+41 percent of the US were in drought this past week.
+(Take a look at current statistics here.)
 Annual losses from drought average $6 to $8 billion, with some major drought events impacting the economy by up to five times that amount.
 Occasionally — once every 20 to 30 years or so — these droughts last more than a couple of months and affect more than a small geographical area, rising to the level of a national disaster.

 In the history of the 20th Century, there were at least three major drought events that reached emergency proportions, and a handful of others that were devastating on a smaller regional scale.

 The Dust Bowl: 1933-1940

 The Dust Bowl drought of the 1930s couldn’t have come at a worse time.
 At the height of the Great Depression, when farmers were forced to produce more and more just to keep up with their mounting financial burdens, a series of punishing droughts dried up America’s heartland.
 The moisture-deprived soil that had once grown much of the nation’s food crumbled and was picked up by the wind to form massive dust clouds that blocked out the sun for days at a time.
 Farmers, unable to pay their debtors, lost their land and moved westward in search of greener pastures.
 By the time the 1930s were over, 2.5 million people had migrated from the Plains states, many of them to California.